njsmith/zs/doc/format.rst

 * SHA-256 of data (32 bytes): The SHA-256 hash of the stream one would get by extracting all data block payloads and concatenating them.
-The idea is that this value uniquely identifies the logical contents of a ZSS file, regardless of storage details like compression mode, block size, index fanout, etc.
+The idea is that this value uniquely identifies the logical contents of a ZS file, regardless of storage details like compression mode, block size, index fanout, etc.

 * Codec (16 bytes): A null-padded string specifying the codec